 Rapa Giovanni

-In an 1848 volume of Italian Traditions, author Angelo Brofferio tells the legend of a black cherry liqueur that, in the year 1000, saved the population of Andorno from the plague, bringing peace through the marriage of the liqueur-maker’s daughter and the son of his enemy.
-The union was sealed with a toast of ratafià, which derives from the Latin, ‘to ratify.’
-The term Ratafià has been used for centuries to describe a sweetened spirit infused with fruit.
-This mainstay of Italian drinking tradition has always been synonymous with the ideal of conviviality nurtured through the mutual enjoyment of spirits.
+In an 1848 volume entitled Italian Traditions, author Angelo Brofferio tells the legend of a black cherry liqueur that, in the year 1000, saved the population of Andorno from the plague and brought peace to the region through the marriage of the liqueur-maker’s daughter and the son of his enemy.
+The union was sealed with a toast of ratafià, a word derived from the Latin meaning “to ratify.”
+Indeed, the word “ratafià” has been used for centuries to describe a sweetened spirit infused with fruit, and this mainstay of Italian drinking tradition has always been synonymous with the ideal of conviviality nurtured through the mutual enjoyment of spirits.